Chinese: 补中益气汤

 In Chinese Medicine health conditions are thought to arise due to "disharmonies" in the body as a system.
 These disharmonies are called "patterns" and the very purpose of herbal formulas is to fight them in order to restore the body's harmony.

 In this case Bu Zhong Yi Qi Tang is used by TCM practitioners to fight patterns like Qi Deficiency, Qi Collapsing or Qi Sinking or Spleen Qi Sinking.
-From a Western Medicine standpoint, such patterns can give rise to a range of conditions such as abnormal uterine bleeding, heavy menstruation or early menstruation for instance.
+From a Western Medicine standpoint, such patterns can give rise to a range of conditions such as abnormal uterine bleeding, heavy menstruation or absence of menstruation for instance.

 On this page, after a detailed description of each of the ten ingredients in Bu Zhong Yi Qi Tang, we review the patterns and conditions that Bu Zhong Yi Qi Tang helps treat.